cpeditor/cpeditor/README.md

 In order to run it on Windows/MacOS, you should install from [Releases](https://github.com/coder3101/cp-editor/releases) first (usually any version is OK, unless something like DLL missing happens).
 On Windows, replace `CPEditor.exe` in your install folder with the Artifact.
 On Mac, run `cp <Artifact> CPEditor.app/Contents/MacOs`, where `CPEditor.app` is the one already installed on your machine.

-In order to run it on Ubuntu, you can install Qt.
+In order to run it on Ubuntu 18.04, you need to install Qt.
+Other Linux distributions may not support binaries compiled on Ubuntu 18.04.

-In order to run it on other Linux (Ubuntu is also OK), you can extract the AppImage in the [Releases](https://github.com/coder3101/cp-editor/releases), replace the binary file, and pack it again.
-[This](https://superuser.com/questions/1301583/how-can-i-extract-files-from-an-appimage) may be helpful for extracting and re-package an AppImage.

 ### Contribution